firejoust/mineflayer-GUI/README.md

 ```
 #### Chaining Queries
 - Using `bot.gui.advanceWindow`, it is possible to chain one large query from multiple complicated queries

+  "Why would I want to do this?"
+You can modify Setters mid-query, allowing for more concise syntax
 ```ts
 /*
   Returns the current instance of 'Query' (Builder method)